Limaya1/Limaya1/README.md

-- 👋 Hi, I’m @Limaya1
+- 👋 Hi, I’m @Cristiano244
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and sql
 - 💞️ I’m looking to collaborate on projects and just have fun while doing it
 - 📫 How to reach me ...
 - 😄 Pronouns: ...